Top Planogram benefits in the Retail Industry

 Contact an analytics expert for in-depth insights and personalized retail analytics solution recommendations.

 Believe it or not, the amount of facings a product is allocated has a substantial impact on the sales of your products.
 So it is important to ascertain that the products which are popular and profitable get enough space allocation on your shelf.
 One way to ensure this happens is to use data.
 With optimum space allocation, the limited shelf space will give back the maximum amount of profit.
 However, when this principle is not properly leveraged, the real estate cost will start to eat through your profits and the performance will take a hit.
 Apart from sales, it may also affect retailers’ stock levels.

 Apart from dictating the layout of the store, a planogram also ensures consistency in all retail activities.
 A planogram provides the opportunity to centralize the sales strategy by dictating product layouts.
 As a result, there will be a uniform customer experience no matter which store they visit.
 For instance, no matter which part of the world you are in and enter a TESCO store, it will all look the same, which makes it easier for customers to navigate.

 3. Increase Visual Appeal

-Manufacturers usually place a lot of importance in product packaging.
+Manufacturers usually place a lot of importance on product packaging.
 As a result, there are multiple colors, shapes, and textures of a product when placed on a retail shelf.
-Improper arrangement can look haphazard and unpleasant.
-However, using a planogram, it ensures visual merchandising is looked after.
-The improved aesthetics improve the customer mood, and draw attention to specific areas or items to boost sales.
+An improper arrangement can look haphazard and unpleasant.
+However, using a planogram, ensures visual merchandising is looked after.
+The improved aesthetics improve the customer’s mood and draw attention to specific areas or items to boost sales.